angryziber/rawfs/README.md

 -----------

 * Filesystem is read-only, thus only for browsing
-* Tested only with Canon CR2 files (Nikon NEF, Pentax PEF, etc testing needed)
+* Tested only with Canon CR2 files (Nikon NEF, Pentax PEF, etc need some fixes)

 Download
 --------